 Another meat savings was with ground sirloin 90 percent lean.
 On Peapod I paid $3.99 per pound, for only a pound.
 At the Giant store, that same meat was priced $5.44 per pound.

-So what it comes down to is my time.
-Is my time worth $11.80?
-Probably.
+So in the end I’ve saved money AND I’ve saved time.
+I don’t have to go to grocery store to get my groceris.
 Plus, I feel like I can do a better job of keeping my grocery spending in check by shopping via a website.
-But we’ll see.

 Even better–at the holiday time, such as the crazy days before Thanksgiving or Christmas or Super Bowl Sunday, or on weekends when most people grocery shop, I can avoid the crowded supermarket all together by using Peapod.
 Now that’s worth more than money can buy.